Bathroom Tiles: What You Need To Know Before Purchasing

 Many colours to choose from

 When choosing bathroom tile colours, the options can feel overwhelming.
 Decide whether to use a lighter or darker shade to simplify decision-making.
-Lighter tiles with a glossy finish reflect light and make your bathroom look more spacious.
+Lighter tiles with a glossy finish reflect light, making your bathroom look more spacious.
 Alternatively, darker tiles with a matte finish add a cosy touch and a sense of drama.
 Considering these factors, you can narrow down your options and find the perfect tile colour for your space.
 While you’re here, get some bathroom inspiration from our completed projects.

 If you feel daunted about choosing your bathroom tiles or any other interior design project, we are here to help.
 Please give Martina a call at 0434 498 450 or email martina@martinahayes.com.au.